 The Real Cost of No CRM

-HVAC companies without a CRM report losing an average of 15-20% of inbound leads to missed follow-ups, lost messages, and scheduling errors.
-For a company generating 100 leads per month at an average ticket of $500, that's $7,500-$10,000 in lost revenue every single month.
+Home service contractors without a CRM report losing an average of 15-20% of inbound leads to missed follow-ups, lost messages, and scheduling errors.
+For a company generating 100 leads per month at an average ticket of $500, that's $7,500-$10,000 in lost revenue every single month — across any trade.

 3) Quick Comparison Table

-Here's how the top four HVAC CRMs stack up side by side.
+Here's how the top five home service CRMs stack up side by side.
 Scroll right on mobile to see all columns.

 Pricing shown is the lowest publicly available tier as of early 2026.
 ServiceTitan and FieldEdge require a sales call for custom pricing.
 Actual costs vary based on number of users, add-on modules, and contract terms.